This post may contain affiliate links. Please read our disclosure policy.

 Easy to make Homemade White Bread recipe that’s ready in about an hour.
 A classic sandwich bread that bakes up soft, tender and fluffy that’s perfect for Peanut Butter and Jelly or your favorite deli meats.

 They were always made on Strohman white bread, it was a true staple in our household.
 I crave carbs on the regular and homemade white bread is the surest way to satisfy those cravings.
-Slather on a thick coating of butter and chow down. it helps that this Homemade White Bread recipe is super simple to make.
+Slather on a thick coating of butter and chow down. it helps that this Homemade Bread recipe is super simple to make.

-This recipe has been in my recipe box since before the internet was even invented.
+This easy bread recipe has been in my recipe box since before the internet was even invented.
 It’s been my go-to recipe for decades but I just updated it to make it even faster by using a quick rise instant yeast.
 So, there’s no need to wait days for your dough to be ready to bake.

-How To Make White Bread From Scratch
+How To Make Homemade White Bread

 This easy recipe will result in a super soft white bread perfect for sandwich making.
 It comes together easily with just a few simple steps and the rise time is cut dramatically with the use of instant yeast.
 So, there’s no proofing your yeast unless you need to use a standard dry yeast.

-- In a separate bowl, whisk together the wet ingredients.
+1. Make the dough.
+In a bowl, mix together the dry ingredients and set aside.
+In a separate bowl, whisk together the wet ingredients.
 Slowly add the wet ingredients to the dry ingredients to form a dough.
 The dough will be sticky at this point but continue to stir until it comes together and starts to firm up a bit.

-- Turn the dough out onto a lightly floured surface.
+2. Knead the dough.
+Turn the dough out onto a lightly floured surface.
 Knead the dough until smooth and elastic, approximately 5-10 minutes.

-- Form the dough into a ball and allow to rest in a bowl coated with cooking spray.
+3. Rest and rise.
+Form the dough into a ball and allow to rest in a bowl coated with cooking spray.
 Cover with a clean kitchen towel and store in a warm, draft free place for 10-15 minutes or until double in size.

-- Punch the dough down and form into a rectangle slightly smaller than a 9 inch loaf pan.
+4. Shape the loaves.
+Punch the dough down and form into a rectangle slightly smaller than a 9 inch loaf pan.
 Place the dough into a loaf pan coated with cooking spray and cover with the towel.
 Allow to rise for 10 minutes or until the top of the dough is level with the top of the pan.
+Using a sharp knife, cut a slit lengthwise along the top of the bread.
+(This step is optional, I just like how it looks.)

-- Bake the bread for 30-40 minutes or until the internal temperature on an instant read thermometer reaches 195˚F.
+5. Bake the bread.
+Brush the top of the dough with lightly beaten egg (also, optional.)
+Bake the bread for 30-40 minutes or until the internal temperature on an instant read thermometer reaches 195˚F.

-- Allow the bread to cool until easily handled and turn out onto a cooling rack to cool to room temperature.
+6. Cool and serve.
+Allow the bread to cool until easily handled and turn out onto a cooling rack to cool to room temperature.

-I highly recommend using BREAD FLOUR for baking up a batch of homemade bread but if you can’t find it, you can use All Purpose Flour with great results.
+I highly recommend using bread flour for baking up a batch of homemade bread but if you can’t find it, you can use All Purpose Flour with great results.

 The difference between bread flour and all-purpose flour is the protein.
 Bread flour has a higher protein content than all purpose flour.
 The more protein you have in your flour the higher gluten content which produces a chewier result.

-Can I make Bread Without Sugar
+Can I make Bread Without Sugar?

 You can definitely leave out the sugar in this recipe but it will make the rise time a bit longer since yeast needs sugar to feed off of.